-The R.N. to B.S.N. program provides flexible, online learning opportunities for students who are graduates of community college or diploma nursing schools and are licensed registered nurses (R.N.).
-Students who hold a baccalaureate degree from another institution may earn a second baccalaureate degree in James Madison University’s R.N. to B.S.N. program.
+The RN to BSN (RN-BSN) program provides flexible online learning opportunities for students who are graduates of community college or diploma nursing schools and are licensed, practicing registered nurses (RN) –OR– students who are currently enrolled in a VCCS RN program.
+Students who hold a baccalaureate degree from JMU or another institution may earn a second baccalaureate degree in James Madison University’s RN-BSN program.

-- The online program provides a supportive environment for students within a community of learning
+- Provides a supportive environment for students within a community of learning.

-- Practical experience with role development as a BSN nurse.
+- Combines practical experience with role development as a BSN nurse.

-- The program provides a foundation for professional practice and will equip students for further opportunities afforded through graduate study and advance practice.
+- Provides a foundation for professional practice and equips students for further opportunities afforded through graduate study and advance practice.

-- The program aims to empower graduates to be active consumers of research to inform practice, to be comfortable with advancing technology in health care delivery, to be change agents within the practice arena and to be astute clinical practitioners or managers.
+- Aims to empower graduates to be active consumers of research to inform practice, to be comfortable with advancing technology in health care delivery, to be change agents within the practice arena, and to be astute clinical practitioners or managers.

-For questions or additional information, please contact the RN to BSN program coordinator, Dr. Nena Powell, RN, PhD at email@example.com or at (540) 568-3418.
+For questions or additional information, please contact the RN-BSN operations coordinator at firstname.lastname@example.org or at 540-568-7612.